stormer3428/DEMI/README.md

-#
-# THIS README ISNT FINISHED YET; DOCS ARE BEING PUSHED AS SOON AS THEY ARE AVAILABLE
-#

 # DEMI
 A custom self-hostable bot.
 Lightweight and easy to configure, DEMI has unique features to protect your Discord server.